clayton14/scene-2-uwmf/doc/Reference.md

 	seems to ignore `tileSize` at the moment.
 I’m not sure if `tileSize` can be used in other ports or the latest development version of ECWolf.

+- **Default Sector:** These properties determine which sector every map spot is a part of.

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering
 [Actor states usage]: https://maniacsvault.net/ecwolf/wiki/Actor_states#Usage